thurmda/poster/README.md

+This is another edit.
 This is a modification for the first commit.

 #Adaptor